Esri/spatial-framework-for-hadoop/sample-workflows/HiveAggregationSample/README.md

 create temporary function ST_Contains as 'com.esri.hadoop.hive.ST_Contains';
 ```

-> Notes
-* This is a minimum implementation the ST_Geometry user definied functions found in the [Hive Spatial Library](https://github.com/ArcGIS/hive-spatial).
+> This is a minimum implementation the ST_Geometry user definied functions found in the [Hive Spatial Library](https://github.com/ArcGIS/hive-spatial).
 The full list of functions are available in the linked repository.

 Define a schema for the earthquake data.